StratosphereLabs/stratosphere-ui/src/components/Form/FormCheckbox.md

 # FormCheckbox

 The `FormCheckbox` component is a custom form field component built with React.
-It provides a styled checkbox input that integrates with the react-daisyui library, and includes support for the react-hook-form library.
+It provides a styled checkbox input that integrates with the DaisyUI library, and includes support for the `react-hook-form` library.

 ## Props